SleepyJay/game-clock/README.md

 I used Claude to generate the initial setup and design.
 But I wanted to code some features myself.
 Honestly, this is as much a project I wanted for a specific purpose as it is practicing AI-coding-assistance and UI-tweaking.

 One edge case that needed some thought was what to do if the hour-ones box was >3 and you moved the hour-tens digit to 2.
-Should it reset to 00 (what I chose)?
-An argument could be made that it could prevent the hour-tens digit from changing in that situation.
+Should it reset to 00?
+While this is what I chose, an argument could be made that it could prevent the hour-tens digit from changing in that situation.
 Or to just put you at the equivalent -24 hour (like, 27 would become 03, etc.)

 ## Kanban
 This section approximates a kanban board, so I can plan out what I'm doing.